Looking-Glass/gui-tools/README.md

-# GUI Tools

-Prefabs and tools for GUI design for the Looking Glass holographic display.
+# Prefabs and tools for GUI design for the Looking Glass holographic display

 Includes prefabs for buttons and text that render well in the device, as well as a whole template with scripting for moving across different screens.

 Check out [our post](https://blog.lookingglassfactory.com/creating-a-holographic-ui-for-content-creator-simulator-fb98c9a61e5d) about this toolkit.